Desk with Laptop, Calculator, Files and small model of house with epc colours

 Electricity (7 Hour tariff) - Low 5.50

-The complete list is quite large, and I have only reproduced the most common fuel types and the unit price information here.
+The complete list is quite large, and this table only reproduces the most common fuel types, and only the unit price information.

 The most expensive in this list is peak rate electricity on a standard tariff (and also on the 7 hour tariff although water heating would normally use the Low rate where a 7 hour tariff is in use).
-This as a fuel would likely lead to a poor EPC rating - Heat Pumps being an exception however.
+This as a fuel would likely lead to a poor EPC rating - Heat Pumps being an exception however due to their high efficiency.

 'From Space Heating'